segmentstream-com/segmentstream-com.github.io/_docs/ga-datasources/index.md

 * [Link Google Analytics and Google Ads accounts](https://support.google.com/google-ads/answer/1704341?visit_id=637235865015177230-592091607&rd=1){:target="_blank"}
 * [Link Google Analytics and a Google Ads manager account (MCC)](https://support.google.com/google-ads/answer/6209127?hl=en&ref_topic=3121765){:target="_blank"}

+## Currency conversion

+SegmentStream automatically converts all currencies to the one used for your Google Analytics view.
+Note that SegmentStream will use the first view in the list to determine the cost data currency.
+This currency will be used to convert all cost data for all selected views.

+You can always change the currency used to display ad costs in Google Analytics.
+To do so, [change the currency setting](https://support.google.com/analytics/answer/1010249){:target="_blank"} for the Google Analytics view connected to the data set with cost data.

+In this case, the new currency setting will be applied only to the data SegmentStream will import to Google Analytics after you've changed the setting.
+The currency won't change for the previously imported data.
+However, you can contact our support team to run a backfill to update previously imported data.

 ## VAT handling

 As far as Google Analytics imports all cost data from Google Ads without VAT, SegmentStream follows the same logic for all other data sources to avoid cost data VAT inconsistency.